EthannYakabuski/AlienMine-BlastAndDash/README.md

 # Alien Mine: Blast & Dash
 2D miner/shooter and builder programmed in processing.

+Travel through 3 biomes encountering 10+ enemies that impose unique challenges.
+Upgrade your weapons, abilities and armor.
+Can you survive the onslaught?

 HOW TO INSTALL (IN DEVELOPMENT):
 1. Download the zip of this github and extract